Ghost-Lands/Windrose-Server-Control/README.md

 ## Auto-Update

-The app periodically checks for Windrose updates via SteamCMD without interrupting the server.
-The update interval is configurable in the config panel (default 3 hours).
+The app checks for Windrose updates via SteamCMD on a configurable schedule (default 3 hours, min 1 hour) without interrupting the server.
-How it works:

-Runs SteamCMD silently in the background while the server stays online If no update is available — logs "No update available" and schedules the next check If an update is found — stops the server, installs the update, restarts automatically, and sends a Discord notification
+- **No update found** — logs the result and schedules the next check, server keeps running
+- **Update found** — stops the server, installs the update, restarts automatically, sends a Discord notification

-Manual update available anytime via the ↑ update button.
+Manual update available anytime via the **↑ update** button.

+## Multi-Server Support

+To run two servers on the same machine, put two copies of the exe in separate folders, each with their own `windrose_settings.json`.
+Set a different `guiPort` (e.g. 7777 and 7778) and `serverDir` in each settings file.
+Launch both independently.

 ## Building from Source